CEO Catches Stranger After Hours, Prompting Espionage Charges - Slashdot

 I guess no one else found this funny but I chuckled.

 Of course he was there for business reasons!
-(Score:3)
+(Score:5, Funny)

 "Mr. Liu told them he was there to discuss doing business with the company..."